Israel aiming to block Palestinians from joining Interpol

-, said they are also concerned that Palestinian police may leak sensitive information to terrorist groups.
+Diplomatic official says that there are concerns that Palestinian police will leak sensitive information to terrorist groups.